Optimizing Opinions with Stubborn Agents: Optimization of Stubborn Agent Placement

 For very large networks, even our proposed greedy approach for stubborn agent placement remains computationally challenging.
 For example, just solving for the equilibrium opinions can take over a second on networks of hundreds of thousands of nodes.
 For each iteration of our greedy approach, this equilibrium calculation must be repeated for each potential target node.
 For networks with hundreds of thousands of nodes, the time required for each greedy iteration can be on the order of days.
 If one wants to find hundreds of targets, the resulting computation can take weeks.
 This computational burden can be reduced by not checking every potential target.
 However, this could result in severely suboptimal stubborn agent placement.
-To overcome these challenges, we propose some useful computational techniques.
+To overcome these challenges, we propose some useful computational heuristics.

-First, we do not calculate the equilibrium for each potential target.
+First, we describe what we refer to as the \emph{greedy heuristic}.
+We do not calculate the equilibrium for each potential target.
 Instead, we only check a small subset of the targets.
 This subset consists of the non-stubborn agents with the highest harmonic influence centrality in the initial network before anyone is targeted.
 The logic here is that high centrality targets will likely give large gains in the objective functions we consider.
 In each greedy iteration, we only calculate the equilibrium for the potential targets in this subset.
 Calculating harmonic influence centrality requires solving for the equilibrium twice for each non-stubborn individual in the network.
 We do not recalculate the centrality in subsequent iterations.

+An even simpler heuristic is to target the nodes with the highest harmonic influence centrality.
+This approach assumes a sort of independence among the nodes, in the sense that targeting one does not affect the impact of targeting another.

+It is useful to compare the computational savings of these heuristics compared to the pure greedy algorithm where every node is checked for each target.
+We assume we have a network with $n$ non-stubborn nodes and that we seek $k$ targets for the agents.
+For the greedy heuristic, we assume we will only check the top $t$ harmonic influence centrality nodes when searching for targets.
+The harmonic influence centrality heuristic requires $2n$ equilibrium calculations.
+The greedy heuristic checks $t-i+1$ nodes for the $i$th target.
+By summing $i$ from one to $k$, and including the pre-computation of harmonic influence centrality, one finds that the greedy heuristic requires $2n + k(2t-k+1)/2$ equilibrium calculations.
+A similar calculation for the pure greedy algorithm shows that it requires $2n + k(2n-k+1)/2$ equilibrium calculations.
+Table \ref{table:compute} summarizes these results.